Trevbytes/Chickpeas/testing.md

     - No errors

 **Login/Logout**
-- Ensure login and logout works
+- Ensure login and logout works.
     - No errors
 - Ensure users are provided feedback on login, logout and signup.
+    - No errors
+- Ensure proper feedback is given when incorrect input is given.
+(Wrong username, wrong password, password mismatch when confirming a password, username already exists)
     - No errors